Bangkok for Digital Nomads

 Thailand's capital Bangkok is one of the main travel hubs in South-East Asia.
 Once upon a time it was my favourite place in the world.
 It's a big city, so it can take a little time to find the parts of it you like, but once you do it's such a vibrant and energetic place that you'll never be bored again.
 Accommodation is pretty cheap, there are endless social opportunities, the food scene is incredibly varied, there are a couple of nice parks, the transportation network can take you anywhere and the Internet is fast.
 What more could you ask for?

 When there are 35 million people coming here each year, there's little incentive for hotels to try to get repeat customers.
 If they have a shitty rating on Agoda, it's not really going to affect them much because there are so many other potential customers.
 Should we provide a good service, or should we cut costs as much as possible?
-As I'll get into in the accommodation section, many now choose the latter.
+Sadly, many now choose the latter.

-I used to love what I consider to be the city centre (the area around Asok BTS) and that's where I've mostly stayed when coming here as a digital nomad.
-Now I'd recommend avoiding it.
+I used to like what I consider to be the city centre (the area around Asok BTS) and for my first few stays here as a digital nomad, that's where I stayed.
+Now I recommend avoiding it.
 Go to the outer districts with less tourism, because in the touristy areas it's become overwhelming.

 And while I once loved Bangkok to the point that I lived here for six years, lately I've fallen out of love with it a bit.
 It attracts so many foreigners that show no interest in learning the language or local customs, and subsequent businesses to cater to them, that it's rapidly becoming little more than a generic tourist city, particularly in the centre.

 Take from that what you will.
 If you're a digital nomad who wants things like in their home country, but cheaper, then you might love it here.
-But on my latest trip to Thailand I regretted staying in Bangkok so long.
-I'd much rather have spent more time in the provinces.
+But on my most recent visits to Thailand I've regretted staying in Bangkok so long.
+I'd much rather spend my time in the provinces.

 One of my stays here was in the run-up to an election.
 There were some interesting campaign promises.